Apply Or Renew

 All undergraduate students applying for financial assistance are required to complete the Free Application for Federal Student Aid (FAFSA), if eligible, and the College Board's CSS Profile.
 Parents and students must also submit signed copies of federal income tax returns (including schedules), W-2 wage statements, and other documents as requested by the Office of Financial Aid.

 The FAFSA collects information about the financial circumstances of your family to determine eligibility for federal aid programs.
 When you complete the FAFSA, you’ll automatically be considered for Federal Pell Grants and Federal Supplemental Educational Opportunity Grants, applicable state grants, Federal Work-Study eligibility, and Federal Direct Loans.
-You can access the FAFSA online at studentaid.gov/fafsa.
-There is no fee for processing the FAFSA.
-The Federal Title IV Code for the University of Notre Dame is 001840.
+You can access the FAFSA at StudentAid.Gov/FAFSA and use the Federal School Code for the University of Notre Dame: 001840.

 Note: To be eligible for federal student aid, a student must be a citizen or eligible non-citizen of the United States with a valid social security number.
 In general, students must be degree seeking and be enrolled on at least a half-time basis.
 Additionally, students may not owe a refund on a federal student grant, nor be in default on a federal student loan.